 Include everyone you pay, even if they get less than £116 a week.

 You can send an FPS in advance, for example if your payroll staff are going on holiday.
-Don’t report too early - you’ll need to send a corrected FPS to update HMRC if information changes, for example an employee leaves or changes tax code.
-You can’t send reports for the new tax year before March.
+Do not report too early - you’ll need to send a corrected FPS to update HMRC if information changes, for example an employee leaves or changes tax code.
+You cannot send reports for the new tax year before March.

 Sending an FPS